zdravkov/kendo-docs/api/framework/datasource.md

 ### sort `Array|Object`

 The sort order which will be applied over the data items.
-By the data items are not sorted.
+By default the data items are not sorted.

 #### Example - sort the data items